 Exceptions to the policy

-The Vice President for Research and Innovation and the Controller may grant exceptions to this policy based on written justification.
+In consultation with each other, the Vice President for Research and Innovation and the Controller may grant exceptions to this policy based on written justification.
 To request an exception, the PI should submit the request and justification via email to these individuals.

 Reason for Policy